rahmanmd954/day2_neueda/challenges/upgrade-required/readme.md

 Note that the upgrade process is not as simple as changing a few entries in the pom.xml file!
 Having said that, you will not need to make many code changes, and the upgrade process should be relatively straightforward.
 If it is getting messy, you are probably on the wrong track.

+## Points
+400 points

+## Mark Scheme
+300 points - you have successfully upgraded the application and addressed all the areas of the code that require updating

+100 points - you can explain to your instructor to their satisfaction what needed to be done in order to update the application